 Now that you know what to purge and how to do it – I want to make one thing clear…

 Once you have moved on from the relationship and are feeling more confident about your direction in life, you are more than welcome to reintroduce purged items back into your rhythm.
 I can’t promise you will want to, but it’s definitely allowed.

 This purge does not have to be permanent.
 It just needs to be implemented long enough to give you the space you deserve to heal.

 Remember that purging by yourself is almost impossible.
 Breakups require support, and staying away from precious landmarks, TV shows, or friends can definitely require an accountability partner.
 Let Blush be your breakup buddy during this rough time.
-For only $79/mo, you can get a video session every other week to make sure you are staying on top of your promises and moving past your ex.
+For only a low monthly membership fee you can get a video session every other week to make sure you are staying on top of your promises and moving past your ex.
 Don’t do this alone.
 Join us today!